 Just the idea of shopping online for furniture can be daunting.
 Measuring your home or apartment space to see what fits.
 Guessing the texture of the home decor.
 Will the blue in the sofa match the blue in the curtains?

 One of the biggest online retailers, Overstock.com sells designer brands & home goods, usually heavily discounted.
 There’s a huge selection of home decor, furniture, bedding, and many other closeout merchandise.
-Because they pretty much offer every type of home furniture and home decor product, it’s a useful one-stop shop.
+Because they pretty much offer every type of home furniture and home and apartment decor products, it’s a useful one-stop shop.

 Also: Overstock sends a lot of email coupons so you can usually get extra discounts when you find the right coupon to use!